KirillOsenkov/MSBuildStructuredLog/docs/LLM_CHAT_README.md

-# Copilot Chat Feature
+# LLM Chat Feature

-The MSBuild Structured Log Viewer now includes an AI-powered Copilot Chat feature that allows you to query your build logs using natural language.
+The MSBuild Structured Log Viewer now includes an AI-powered LLM Chat feature that allows you to query your build logs using natural language.

 ## Features